 You are in Beware the Wolves -> List of False Teachings

 Some claim and teach that a Christian no longer commits any sin (ever) after they are born again.
-This is a false teaching.
+This is a false teaching, for the life of a Christian is one of continued repentance.
 We will still sin while we are short of glory here on earth, even after being born again of the Spirit, for we are still in fleshly bodies in this fallen world.
 Others misconstrue 1 John 3:9 to mean that a born-again Christian never sins.
 Wayne Jackson writes on this misconception:

 In one of his epistles, the apostle John writes:

 “Whosoever is begotten of God does not sin, because his [God’s] seed abides in him: and he cannot [ou dunamai] sin, because he is begotten of God” (1 John 3:9).

 The apostle is not suggesting that it is impossible for the child of God to sin (cf. 1 John 1:8-9; 2:1-2); rather, he is stating that when divine truth becomes resident in the heart, one will choose not to yield ourselves to a habitual, unrestrained life of sin.
 The term “cannot” is used in the sense of a moral imperative.

 A Christian’s life is one of continued repentance and continued avoidance of deliberate, willful sin.
 That we may stumble and fall at times is normal, for we are human; and in that case, the apostle John reassures us that we have a faithful Advocate in Christ: